oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (Work in progress.)

 For JWS JSON Serialization, the SD-JWT is represented as a JSON object according to [@!RFC7515].
-The disclosures and are added to the unprotected header using the key `disclosures` (both for issuance and presentation).
+The disclosures and are added to the serialized JWS using the key `disclosures` (both for issuance and presentation).
 For presentation, a serialized key binding JWT MAY be added to the key `kb_jwt`.